howisstifflucky/jspsych-template/README.md

 ### Contact ###

-* This is undirectly supported.
+* This is indirectly supported.
 By this I mean it depends on how far into my PhD writeup I am.
 * At any rate, get in touch using the details below, and if I can help then I will: